Basics

 Researcher involvement

 The level of researcher involvement also differs significantly between the two methods.
 In manifest content analysis, the researcher's role is relatively detached, focusing on explicit measurement without needing to interpret the data deeply.
 This approach minimizes the influence of the researcher's theoretical leanings or interpretations on the results.
 Latent content analysis, however, requires a high degree of researcher engagement and interpretive insight.
 The researchers must immerse themselves in the text, understanding the subtleties and complexities of language that convey deeper meanings.
-Their interpretations are crucial to the analysis, making the process subjective and heavily dependent on the researcher’s skills and perspective.
+Their interpretations facilitate the analysis, making the process subjective and heavily dependent on the researcher’s skills and perspective.

 When should I use latent over manifest analysis?